-Beneficiary The beneficiary may do ANY of the following: • Terminate the trust; • Order the trustee to make payments from the trust; or • Legally access the trust principal Interest or dividends earned by the trust principal are counted as income in the month earned.
+Beneficiary following: Interest or dividends earned by the trust principal are counted as income in the month earned.
 Additions to principal from a third party are counted as income.
-NOTE Disbursements from the trust principal are not counted as income. following: • Terminate the trust; • Order the trustee to make payments from the trust; or • Legally access the trust principal Disbursements made directly to the beneficiary are counted as income.
+NOTE Disbursements from the trust principal are not counted as income.
+The beneficiary may NOT do ANY of the following: • Terminate the trust; • Order the trustee to make payments from the trust; or • Legally access the trust principal Disbursements made directly to the beneficiary are counted as income.
 NOTE Disbursements that are made on behalf of but not directly to the beneficiary are not counted as income.
 Interest or dividends earned by the trust are not counted as income unless the terms of the trust state that the beneficiary has a right to the trust earnings.
 Additions to trust principal made directly to the trust are not counted as income.

 Term Definition Beneficiary A person or entity entitled to receive the principal, income or both from a trust.
 Disbursement A payment or distribution from the trust corpus or trust earnings.
 Irrevocable A trust that is irrevocable cannot be changed or ended by the grantor or the grantor's representative after it is made.
 NOTE A trust that states it is irrevocable but will end by some action taken by the grantor or the grantor's representative is a revocable trust.
 Non-grantor trust A trust funded with the assets of someone other than the beneficiary.
 For example, a grandparent creates a trust funded with her own money for the benefit of her grandchild.
-Nongrantor trusts are sometimes called "Special Needs Trusts".
+Non- grantor trusts are sometimes called "Special Needs Trusts".
 Revocable A trust that may be changed or ended.
 NOTE A trust that says it can be changed or ended by a court is considered a revocable trust.